Monique van Vooren

 Monique van Vooren (March 25, 1927 – January 25, 2020) was a Belgian-American actress, singer, and writer.
 Her career spanned Broadway, cabaret, film, and television.
-She appeared in films such as Tarzan and the She-Devil (1953) and Andy Warhol's Frankenstein (1973), and made guest appearances on TV shows including Batman (1968).
+She appeared in films such as Tarzan and the She-Devil (1953) and Andy Warhol's Frankenstein (1973), and made guest appearances on TV shows including Batman (1968) as the Penguin's associate.
 Her album, Mink in Hi-Fi, was released in 1958 and her book, Night Sanctuary, was published in 1981.
 Van Vooren died of cancer at age 92 in Manhattan.

 Early life and education

-Monique Bronz was born in Brussels to George Bronz (or Bronze) and Louise van Vooren.
+Monique Bronz was born in 1927 Brussels to George Bronz (or Bronze) and Louise van Vooren.
 She was a champion skater and a beauty queen in Belgium.

 Reportedly, she arrived in New York in 1950 on a Fulbright scholarship.
 She had studied philosophy in Europe before enrolling at New York University.
 She spoke six languages: English, Italian, French, German, Spanish, and Dutch.
 "I can also read Greek and Latin," she stated.

 Career

 Theater

-Van Vooren performed in the Broadway plays in John Murray Anderson's Almanac (1953–54), Destry Rides Again (1960), and Man on the Moon (1975).
+Van Vooren performed in several Broadway plays including John Murray Anderson's Almanac (1953–54), Destry Rides Again (1960), and Man on the Moon (1975).

 In the 1960s, she starred in summer stock theatre productions of Damn Yankees and A Shot in the Dark in the United States.